 Addison is a tiny village located in the state of Michigan.
-With a population of 587 people and just one neighborhood, Addison is the 548th largest community in Michigan.
-Much of the housing stock in Addison was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 588 people and just one neighborhood, Addison is the 548th largest community in Michigan.
+Addison has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Being a small village, Addison does not have a public transit system used by locals to get to and from work.
+Addison is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Addison is English.
 Other important languages spoken here include Italian and Greek.